+For the year ended December 31, 2018, shares issuable under the 2024 Notes were included in the calculation of diluted earnings per share as the conversion price for the Convertible Notes was less than the average share price of the Company's stock.
 For the year ended December 31, 2017, shares issuable under the 2024 Notes were excluded from the calculation of earnings per share as the conversion price for the Convertible Notes was greater than the average share price of the Company's stock.